calebkleveter/SwiftMark/README.md

 let html = renderer.render(markdownText)
 ```

-The result of the `.render()` method is the HTML form of the Markdown teext passed in.
+The result of the `.render()` method is the HTML form of the Markdown text passed in.

 ## License